a16n-dev/702-project/frontend/README.md

 ## Levels

-The user plays through mulitple levels, and can control different UI elements in each level.
+The user plays through multiple levels, and can control different UI elements in each level.
 The levels are defined in `src/common/levels.tsx`.

 The variables the user can control are defined in `src/common/variables.ts`.